Download in Microsoft Word format

 ‘No, God intends to keep us to the path of righteousness, beneath His guiding light—-He will even seek us out should we stray from it’.

 The fact that the question needs an immediate answer accounts for Bach′s dispensing with an opening instrumental ritornello in this aria.
 But he compensates by ending it with a postlude of some length and complexity.
 The opening vocal section is accompanied only by the continuo so as not to mask the core of the message—-God guides us with His light.
 The light of the Lord flickers gently as the obbligato oboe d′ amore makes its entrance.
-Oboe, voice and continuo merge into a perfectly formed three-part texture and as He leads, we follow and the continuo quavers mark our footsteps.
+Oboe, voice and continuo merge into a perfectly balanced three-part texture and as He leads, we follow and the continuo quavers mark our footsteps.

-Details these may be too subtle, perhaps, for a human congregation but surely obvious to God Himself.
+Details these may be too subtle, perhaps, for a human congregations but surely obvious to God Himself.
 The tenor line reflects the physical and mental effort of keeping to the path, our eyes averted upwards towards the light of heaven.

 The lengthy codetta combines all of the musical elements of the aria, returning to balanced four-bar phrases.
 In purely musical terms we have resumed the true path and both our journey, and God′s Will have been re-established; truly a masterpiece of understated musical narrative effectively drawing the first part of the cantata to a close.
+Furthermore, these two movements reflect strongly Bach’s awareness of contemporary operatic narrative and drama.

 Tenor recitative, bass arioso.

 It comes as no surprise, therefore, that the aria which follows immediately, is for bass.
 It informs Simon that he should fear nothing since we should, from this time, be ′catching men′.
-This is a simple uncluttered ritornello movement without obbligato ensuring that the Saviour′s words may not be obscured.
+This is a simple uncluttered ritornello movement without obbligato, ensuring that the Saviour′s words may not be obscured.
 It is united by the tripping figure (that of ′joy′) first heard in the continuo line but quickly borrowed by the singer.

 On each occasion these stark commands dissolve into melismas which suggest the more complex processes of seeking, hunting, catching and converting, all of which were portrayed in the opening movement.
 Again, the musical devices are subtle but the very texture and shaping of the music is directly derived from these simplest of ideas.